shresth19/shresth19/README.md

 - I’m currently learnig Data Science and I am very interested in Machine Learning and Artificial Intelligence and their several applications.
 - I have a beginner level knowledge of Python and some experince in Data Analysis.
-- I am proficient in Power BI, SQL .
+- I am proficient in Power BI, SQL,Excel .

 ## Connect with me across platforms: